Admission

 Important notice: We are NOT informed about the current status of your application.

-2. Deadlines: November 15 to January 15 (application for summer semester); March 15 to June 15 (application for winter semester).
+- Deadlines: Early November to January 15 (application for summer semester); Early January to May 15 (application for winter semester).
 We recommend an early application, as we need a few weeks to process your applications and you may still need to take care of a visa and an apartment in Germany afterwards.

 Important notice: We are NOT informed about the current status of your application.